Klonoa Heroes: Densetsu no Star Medal

-Later, Klonoa tends to a comatose Lolo, who is unable to wake up from her coma.
-Pango finds out that the cure for the sleeping sickness lies in a flower that can only be found in Breezegale, that being the Hikari Sakura, which Klonoa had given to Lolo just before her departure.
-The Hikari Sakura is unable to bloom due to the gravitational pull of their home planet, but thanks to the lower gravitational pull of the moon, Lolo is able to wake up from her coma.
-Upon waking up, she tells an overjoyed Klonoa that she knew he would keep his promise to the very end.
-With all said and done, they head back to their home planet.

-A while later, Pango was said to have cured his son from the sleeping sickness, while Guntz left for parts unknown.
-Klonoa ends up finding out that his Hero Medal, which had turned gold, had mysteriously reverted back to being blank.
-He isn't too mad about this revelation, saying that "[he] can be a hero any time."

 Gameplay

 Taking a unique twist on the normal gameplay of the Klonoa handheld games, Klonoa Heroes instead relies on the player moving Klonoa, Guntz, or Pango across the screen from a top-down perspective, having them defeat enemies and earn experience points in the form of Dream Shards (small, crystal-like objects) and gold, which is used for currency, along the way.
 Klonoa once again utilizes his familiar weapon, the Wind Ring, but this time the "wind bullet" he can fire from it can be either blue or red.
 Guntz's handguns and Pango's bombs work the same way.
 Characters can acquire different weapons throughout the game.
 Likewise, each enemy in the game is given a color affinity of either blue or red, and Klonoa (or the other characters) can deal more damage to them by attacking with the same color.

 Restorative items can be either found in chests located sporadically throughout each level, or purchased from merchants in town.
 These items, when used, restore a portion of the character's hit points, as well as provide other small benefits.
 Characters can also "level up", which allows the player to place points of their choice in different statistics: such as attack power, defense, and agility.
 Players can change the number of points attributed to each stat at any time (when not in a section of a level).

 Klonoa and his friends must travel through eight worlds separated into several small levels called visions.
 At the end of each world, the characters must take on a boss monster, a much more difficult encounter than usual, in order to advance.